- Published on

 Software:

-- LLM: OpenAI Codex (ChatGPT web authentication)
+- Agent: OpenAI Codex (ChatGPT web authentication)

 - User-agent communication/interaction is done via a Discord private guild.

-- Plugins: no, only native openclaw from the website (with the security patch).
+- No plugins, only the native openclaw (version 2026.2.26, with the gateway security patch).

-Setup stage
+Setup

 The Pi had an old 32-bit OS, and later I ran into a critical error when I attempted to install OpenClaw: Node.js 22.x does not support ARMHF anymore (see this discussion for details).
 After consulting multiple GitHub sources and ChatGPT, it turned out the easiest way was to reinstall the latest 64-bit Pi OS on my device.
 Pi Imager is a one-stop tool for burning the OS onto the SD card.

-Once the OS is ready, installing OpenClaw on a Pi is relatively smooth; simply follow the steps on its getting-started page.
+Once the OS is ready, installing OpenClaw on a Pi is a relatively smooth process; simply follow the steps on its getting-started page.
 I do recommend having Homebrew installed before OpenClaw.
 The QuickStart (defaults) option in the shell command openclaw onboard is suitable for beginners.
 However, be extra cautious: OpenClaw with default settings does have security vulnerabilities, especially with respect to gateway settings and API keys.
 If a user does not have at least a basic level of experience with network settings, OpenClaw can be quite dangerous.
 See this blog for a detailed summary of OpenClaw security issues.

 The final step is to set up a bot instance in Discord.
 It is slightly more complicated than Telegram, but doable; just follow the Discord setup instructions.
 The only tricky part is setting up a bot application in the Discord Developer Portal; but no problem, if there is a question, ask GenAI.
 The main benefit of using Discord is that its native structure (guild/chat channel/voice channel) fits naturally with agent memory and context management, so I can create different channels within a guild.